 The filter should be replaced as part of routine scheduled maintenance.
-See Maintenance Schedule ⇒ 290.
-To find out what type of filter to use, see Maintenance ReplacementParts ⇒ 301.
+See Maintenance Schedule ⇒ 295.
+To find out what type of filter to use, see Maintenance Replacement Parts ⇒ 305.

-- Open the glove box completely and pull it to remove. - Remove the filter cover by unscrewing both sides of the cover.
+- Open the glove box completely and disconnect the damper on the outboard side. - 2.
+Push in both sides of the glove box and pull to remove.

-- Install the new air filter. - Reinstall the air filter cover and glove box in reverse order.
+- 3. Install the new air filter. - 4.
+Reinstall the air filter cover and glove box in reverse order.